pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/react/14_When you should use useCallback.md

 ##### This is because whenever we create a new function we create a new instance and they never be same.

-#### Here Memoizing callbacks comes into picture. <u>By always returning the same function we can prevent un-necessary re-renders</u>
+#### Here Memoizing callbacks comes into picture. <ins>By always returning the same function we can prevent un-necessary re-renders</ins>

 - We need to fix the component to make it only render the button once.
-To fix this, <u>we need to wrap the inline function with the useCallback hook like below:</u>
+To fix this, <ins>we need to wrap the inline function with the useCallback hook like below:</ins>

 ```js
 import React, { useState } from "react";